 - automating invoicing processes and document handling to improve cash flow for the carrier operators,

-- automating route updates so that the drivers can keep eyes on the road.
+- increasing the automation level of route updates so that the drivers can keep eyes on the road.

 We now had all the most innovative blocks, and we wanted to piece them back together.
 We workshopped with the company through iterations of revenue/pricing models relying on the lean canvas and validation boards:

 - route optimization tools,

 - driver communication & route optimization,